 I felt an irrational fear as I was walking through the streets of Český Krumlov at nightfall.
 A breeze ruffled the leaves – I jumped.
 A cat crossed in front of me – I screamed.
 I scanned the streets noticing that I was all alone.
 It was late – 9 pm – on a weeknight and by this time it had seemed that the restaurants and pubs had already closed shop for the night.
 Walking alone at nightfall through an unfamiliar town was just the shock I was looking for to put me on my toes and get me out of my comfort zone.

 I arrived in Český Krumlov by bus from the quaint mountain town of Salzburg.
 I heard about this charming European destination years ago and finally found a route that made sense.
 It was the perfect time to stop as I crossed from Austria to Czechia to spend Christmas in Prague.
 When I got off the bus, bitterly cold weather greeted me.
 I wrapped my scarf tightly around my neck and drug my bag through the cobblestone streets on my way to my Airbnb.
 With sparse streetlights, the moon guided me as I crossed over the Vltava River on my way out of old town…

-Ceský Krumlov – A Medieval Town in Modern Times?
+Visiting Český Krumlov – A Medieval Town in Modern Times?

-As of 2016 only about 13,000 people reside in Ceský Krumlov.
-Which may be why it isn’t as well known as its counterparts in the Czech Republic – Prague, Brno, or Kutna Hora.
+As of 2016, only about 13,000 people reside in Český Krumlov, which may be why it isn’t as well known as its counterparts in the Czech Republic – Prague, Brno, or Kutna Hora.
 But what it lacks in people, it makes up for in charm.
-And while you could make a point to day trip to this medieval town; I encourage you to make it a destination of its own accord.
+And while you could make a point-to-day trip to this medieval town; I encourage you to make it a destination of its own accord.
 A place that can be best felt if you choose to spend the night.
-Take the time to slow in the Czech Republic.
-Visit Ceský Krumlov.
+Take the time to slow in the Czech Republic, visit Český Krumlov.